-Over the past four years, more than 200 teachers have completed CISE's Supplementary Authorization programs and every one of them is serving in schools in underresourced communities.
-Brenda Chavez, a teacher at Ánimo Legacy Charter Middle School in South Los Angeles, shared how the program fueled her growth as an educator.
-"Completing the Computer Science Supplementary Authorization was a challenging, yet transformative journey," she said.
+Over the past four years, more than 200 teachers have completed CISE's Supplementary Authorisation programmes - and every one of them is serving in schools in under-resourced communities.
+Brenda Chavez, a teacher at Ánimo Legacy Charter Middle School in South Los Angeles, shared how the programme fuelled her growth as an educator.
+"Completing the Computer Science Supplementary Authorisation was a challenging, yet transformative journey," she said.
 "It expanded my technical skills and deepened my understanding of computer science principles.
-The coursework challenged me to think critically and solve complex problems, while the hands-on projects provided practical experience in coding, algorithms, and system design.
-This authorization has equipped me with the knowledge and confidence to integrate computer science education into my teaching, inspiring the next generation of innovators."
+The coursework challenged me to think critically and solve complex problems, while the hands-on projects provided practical experience in coding, algorithms and system design.
+This authorisation has equipped me with the knowledge and confidence to integrate computer science education into my teaching, inspiring the next generation of innovators."

-"The teachers who complete these authorizations are collectively reaching thousands of students in the community.
+"The teachers who complete these authorisations are collectively reaching thousands of students in the community.
 The ripple effect extends far beyond the classroom.
 These students will become the innovators and creators of the future."

-Dr. Kamal HamdanCISE Director
+Dr Kamal HamdanCISE Director